-The pinnacle event of the year for WE ARE GOLF is National Golf Day, this coming April 25, 2018 on Capitol Hill in Washington, D.C.
+The pinnacle event of the year for WE ARE GOLF is National Golf Day.
+It was held on April 24-25, 2018 on Capitol Hill in Washington, D.C.

 National Golf Day

-WE ARE GOLF – a coalition of the game’s leading associations and industry partners – today announces the 11th annual National Golf Day will be held Wednesday, April 25 on Capitol Hill in Washington, D.C.
+WE ARE GOLF – a coalition of the game’s leading associations and industry partners – hosted its 11th annual National Golf Day on April 24-25, 2018 on Capitol Hill in Washington, D.C.

-National Golf Day celebrates the game’s nearly $70 billion economy (updated data available in April 2018), nearly $4 billion annual charitable impact and many environmental and fitness benefits.
-Industry leaders will meet with Members of Congress, the Executive Branch and federal agencies to discuss golf’s 15,000-plus diverse businesses, two million jobs impacted, tax revenue creation and tourism value.
+National Golf Day celebrates the game’s nearly $84.1 billion economy, nearly $4 billion annual charitable impact and many environmental and fitness benefits.
+More than 300 industry leaders met with Members of Congress, the Executive Branch and federal agencies across 230 meetings on April 25 to discuss golf’s 15,000-plus diverse businesses, two million jobs impacted, tax revenue creation and tourism value.

 "With one in 75 U.S. jobs impacted by golf, the industry plays a significant role in stimulating our economy nationwide,” says Steve Mona, CEO of World Golf Foundation, administrator of WE ARE GOLF.
 “Last year, a record 2.5 million people tried golf for the first time, further cementing why it is vital to share golf’s interests with our country’s lawmakers, showcasing the game’s many economic, charitable and fitness benefits.”